Naqada III

+early 1900s.
+The defined periods have evolved since then and Naqada III is now further subdivided into IIIA1, IIIA2, IIIB1, IIIB2, IIIC1, IIIC2, and IIID subperiods.

 History

 The Protodynastic Period in ancient Egypt was characterised by an ongoing process of political unification, culminating in the formation of a single state to begin the Early Dynastic Period.
 Furthermore, it is during this time that the Egyptian language was first recorded in hieroglyphs.
 There is also strong archaeological evidence of Egyptian settlements in southern Canaan during the Protodynastic Period, which are regarded as colonies or trading entrepôts.

+Archaeologists Pierre de Miroschedji and Moain Sadeq hypothesise that the Egyptian activity in the Levant of this period can be classified in three parts: an area of permanent settlement including Tell es-Sakan (which may have been the administrative centre) and En Besor; an area extending north along the coast of seasonal habitation, and beyond this to the east and further north was an area of interaction between the Egyptians and the Canaanites.

 State formation began during this era and perhaps even earlier.
 Various small city-states arose along the Nile.
 Centuries of conquest then reduced Upper Egypt to three major states: Thinis, Naqada, and Nekhen.
 Sandwiched between Thinis and Nekhen, Naqada was the first to fall.
 Thinis then conquered Lower Egypt.
 Nekhen's relationship with Thinis is uncertain, but these two states may have merged peacefully, with the Thinite royal family ruling all of Egypt.
 The Thinite kings were buried at Abydos in the Umm el-Qa'ab cemetery.

-Most Egyptologists consider Narmer to be both the last king of this period and the first king of the First Dynasty.
-He was possibly preceded over some parts of Upper Egypt by Crocodile, Iry-Hor, Ka, and perhaps by the king Scorpion II, whose name may refer to, or be derived from, the goddess Serket, a special early protector of other deities and the rulers.
+Early Egyptologists such as Flinders Petrie were proponents of the Dynastic race theory which hypothesised that the first Egyptian chieftains and rulers were themselves of Mesopotamian origin, but this view has been abandoned among modern scholars.